-Andrea Mantegna (ca. 1431-1506) was born in the Republic of Venice, near Padua, and it was for a chapel in the Abbey of Santa Giustina in Padua that he painted his famous San Luca altarpiece (ca. 1453-1454).
+Andrea Mantegna (ca. 1431-1506) was born in the Republic of Venice, near Padova, and it was for a chapel in the Abbey of Santa Giustina in Padova that he painted his famous San Luca altarpiece (ca. 1453-1454; see the slideshow below).
 The central figure in Mantegna’s large panel – 230 by 177 cm – is Saint Luke the Evangelist, no doubt working on his Gospel.
 The figures in the lower part of the altarpiece are all connected to the aforementioned Benedictine abbey in one way or another.
-They are – according to the relevant page on Wikipedia – Saint Scholastica (sister of Benedictus), Saint Prosdocimus (the first bishop of Padua), Saint Benedictus of Nurcia and Saint Justina, a patron saint of Padua.
+They are – according to the relevant page on Wikipedia – Saint Scholastica (sister of Benedictus), Saint Prosdocimus (the first bishop of Padova), Saint Benedictus of Nurcia and Saint Justina, a patron saint of Padova.
 Above Saint Luke we see a Pietà with the Virgin Mary and the disciple John.
-The other people are Saint Daniel of Padua (a deacon), Saint Jerome (again with a stone), either Saint Augustine or Saint Maximus (the second bishop of Padua) and Saint Sebastian.
+The other people are Saint Daniel of Padova (a deacon), Saint Jerome (again with a stone), either Saint Augustine or Saint Maximus (the second bishop of Padova) and Saint Sebastian.

 The so-called Pala Sforzesca or Sforza altarpiece was painted in 1494 by an unknown artist, the Master of the Pala Sforzesca.
 It shows Ludovico “Il Moro” Sforza (1452-1508), Duke of Milan, kneeling before the Madonna and Child.
 Also kneeling are his wife, Beatrice d’Este (1475-1497), and two of his children.
 The four Doctors of the Church are present as well.
 They are – from left to right – Saint Ambrosius (with his hand on Ludovico’s shoulder), Saint Gregory the Great, Saint Augustine and Saint Jerome.
 Beatrice d’Este died in childbirth aged 21; her son was stillborn.
 She had already born Ludovico two sons, Massimiliano (1493) and Francesco (1495).
 Massimiliano may be the boy kneeling on the left, but Francesco was probably not yet born when the painting was finished.
 It is not impossible that Massimiliano is actually the child on the right, while the slightly older child on the left is an illegitimate son named Cesare Sforza (1491).
 The Sforza altarpiece was, in a way, a piece of political propaganda.
 Ludovico had usurped the position of Duke of Milan from his nephew Gian Galeazzo Sforza and may have been involved in his death.
 He now tried to legitimise his position by portraying himself as a pious leader.